 But then I remembered the last time I was in Verandah – a great little restaurant in Budapest’s District IX.
-It, too, has an all-you-can eat buffet lunch.
+It, too, has an all-you-can-eat buffet lunch.
 And there, too, people heap their plates high – something of everything.
-They might not go back for second and third helpings, instead making sure that their first go around captures it all.
+They might not go back for second and third helpings, instead of making sure that their first go around captures it all.
 A false economy methinks.

 The main visible difference in Budapest is that the holder of the laden plate is usually a svelte, size 8, which is in sharp contrast with the chubby size 18s and even 28s on show in Vegas.
 When I see slim young things put away so much food, I’m left wondering just how long a union break the food gods get.